michelrohr/future.lucee/README.md

 Lucee has multiple concurrency features between async functions, tasks and thread {}, but working with the underlying thread implementation is cumbersome to work with.
 A Future provides syntactic suger over the use of thread {} by executing a closure within a thread and giving back a handle to check on completion to deal with the result.

+** This library is currently not (at all) realible !
+Don't spend to much time on it.
+That my best advice for now and even in the future.**

 **This library is currently in beta and is not ready for mission critical workloads.
 It is an experiment to try out async programming ideas on Lucee.
 Use for inspiration and/or at your own risk!**

 ##Futures Quickstart